Load Generator Management dialog box

 For more on elastic dockerized load generators, see Configure elastic dockerized hosts.

 To support GUI testing, you can run Vusers in an interactive RDP session.
-Select this option to enable remote desktop sessions for the selected specific or automatch load generator types.
+Select this option to enable remote desktop sessions for the selected Specific, Automatch, or Elastic Cloud load generator types.
 For task details, see Run Vusers in an interactive RDP session.

 |Color depth and Resolution||Select the required color depth and resolution to be used to create the RDP session on the hosts running the script (the graphic card of the hosts running the script will determine the default color depth and resolution if it does not support the selected one).|